About

 AUHP, 2021 Cohort

 As the initial Director of the Asbury University Honors Program (AUHP), Dr. Nesselroade aspires to develop, launch, and substantiate well this important component of the universities’ academic offerings.
 The theme for this academic enrichment experience, Studies in Virtue and Human Value, was carefully selected for its relevance to the social, academic, and spiritual questions of the day and its ease-of-fit within Asbury’s liberal arts foundation and her commitment to a Wesleyan-Holiness understanding of orthodox, historic Christianity.
-The program involves the following 7 components: a series of first-semester orientation events, 4 core courses, 2 course upgrades within selected major, a colloquium speaker series, a study-abroad experience, an undergraduate research or creative product generation requirement, and a service component.
+The program involves the following 7 components: a series of first-semester orientation events, core courses, course upgrades within a selected major, a study-abroad experience, an undergraduate research or creative product generation requirement, a colloquium speaker series, and a service component.
 Although the program is 22 credits, it is designed to dovetail with the existing curricular demands of Asbury undergrads.
 Ideally, the accepted student will have to take very few, if any, additional credits to complete the program.
 Each fall, the AUHP receives applications from accepted Asbury prospective students who have been selected and invited to apply to the honors program.
 In addition to the AUHP programming benefits, there are partial tuition scholarships and travel stipends available to most of those who are invited to join the program.
 To learn more about the Asbury University Honors Program, please click here.

 Main Gate, Auschwitz I

 Dr. Nesselroade enjoyed playing soccer growing up and felt fortunate to be on the front-end of the rise of the sport where he lived in central Ohio.
-In college, he was privileged to be a member of and to eventually captain the Asbury men’s team in the late 80’s.
+In college, he was privileged to be a member of and to eventually be a 2-year captain the Asbury men’s team in the late 80’s.
 Paralleling his opportunities to serve as a professor came requests to coach collegiate and club soccer programs.
 After his dissertation defense in ’98, he began to accept these invitations.
 Between 1999 and 2012, Dr. Nesselroade coached intercollegiate soccer programs for Simpson University (men’s) and then Asbury University (women’s), the Asbury Women’s Soccer program winning their regular-season conference six of ten years, five times conference tournament champions, and competing in the NAIA (2009) and NCCAA (National Christian College Athletic Association) (2004, 2005, 2006, 2008, 2011) national championships on numerous occasions.
 Additionally, during his tenure as AU Women’s head coach, the program went undefeated in NCCAA Mid-East Regional play (advancing through the regionals to the national tournament in each of his program’s five attempts); he was voted either conference or region coach-of-the-year six times; over 30 of his student-athletes were 1st team all-conference and/or all-region (on several occasions one of his student/athletes won conference player-of-the-year, and one, Miranda Wiley, was named to Asbury’s Athletics Hall-of-Fame) and around 1/3 of his student/athletes were NAIA scholar-athletes, with nearly 80% of his recruits ending up as a graduate of Asbury.
 After stepping away from collegiate coaching, he served as an assistant coach for five seasons at West Jessamine High School (2014 – 2018), during which time the program competed in three final fours (2016 – 2018), and won two state championships (2016 & 2017).
 He also served for 5 years as the assistant coach for a local soccer club, Central Kentucky Storm, ’99 Girls, his squad winning the Kentucky President’s Cup in 2016 and 2017.
 Dr. Nesselroade is tremendously grateful for each of these coaching opportunities and feels especially privileged to have been able to coach his daughter, Lisa, while serving the high school and club programs.
 Though no longer coaching, he still serves on the editorial subcommittee of Soccer Journal, the primary publication of the United Soccer Coaches organization, where he periodically publishes soccer-related book reviews.